hbc/HBC_master/training/index.md

 Each of these **2 to 3 hour**, **hands-on** workshops are freestanding, but some of them will have prerequisites.
 They will be held **monthly** in the Longwood Medical Area at either HSPH or HMS.
 The workshops are first-come-first-served and there is no registration process, so we encourage you to be punctual!

-Please find the list of upcoming workshops in this new series below:
+Please find the list of upcoming workshops in this new series and their descriptions below:

 | Lessons | Date |   Timing   | Location | Prerequisites |
 |:----------|:----------:|:---------:|:----------:|:----------:|